How do I receive the forms for Student Housing?

 - Motorized vehicles

-- Animals (other than seeing eye dogs and fish in a tank of 20 gallons or less)
+- Animals (other than animals approved by DSS and fish in a tank of 20 gallons or less)

 - Weapons or explosives of any kind

-For a complete list of Student Housing Policies, please check your LMU Community Standards Handbook.
+Click here for a complete list of Student Housing Policies or check your LMU Community Standards Handbook.

 Does the college provide transportation for students at break times?